jclapis/quantum-course-docs/docs/quantum-algorithms/simons-algorithm.md

 So for the left-shift-by-1 operation on 3 qubits, the secret string is $s=100$.

-Here’s another example problem (figuring out how this works is actually a challenge problem in Challenge Lab 2):
+Here’s another example problem (figuring out how this works is actually a challenge problem in this lab):

 | Input | Output |
 | - | - |